Sometimes, crying is the only way to cleanse ourselves of the doubts that are blurring our mind so that our vision becomes clear again.

 Life has shown me that for every piece of ourselves that we lose in each tragedy we endure, there comes a blessing later in which we recover those pieces and become stronger than we were before, that is how we are able to keep moving forward.

 I believe everyone goes through their spiritual process at their own pace and I don’t like imposing my beliefs on anyone because I have no way of knowing what lies beneath a person’s surface or what their journey’s been like.
-I can’t judge from my limited perception of them what their spirit’s like.

 So, when people approach me and ask me if I’d like to get to know Jesus, I’m intrigued by how it is that they’ve concluded that I don’t already know Him.